Tax returns in the United States: Tax returns

 The filing of Federal tax returns is required under federal law.
 Individuals who receive more than the statutory minimum amount of gross income must file.
 The standard U.S. individual tax return is Form 1040.
 There are several variations of this form, such as the 1040EZ and the 1040A, as well as many supplemental forms.
 U.S. citizens and residents who realize gross income in excess of a specified amount (adjusted annually for inflation) are required by law to file Federal income tax returns (and pay remaining income taxes if applicable).
 Gross income includes most kinds of income regardless of whether the income arises from legitimate businesses.
 Income from the sale of illegal drugs, for example, is taxable.
 Many criminals, such as Al Capone, are indicted not only for their non-tax crimes, but for failure to file Federal income tax returns (and pay income taxes).

 Many Americans find the process of filling out the tax forms more onerous than paying the taxes themselves.
 A recent survey by Credello uncovered that only 13% of Americans file their taxes completely on their own and 53% rely on an online software system.
 Many companies offer free and paid options for reducing the tedious labor involved in preparing one's tax return.

+For tax-filing season 2024, the IRS announced a pilot of Direct File, where people can calculate and submit their federal taxes and some state taxes in partnership with select state tax agencies for free.
+This initiative came as a result of the 2022 Inflation Reduction Act, signed into law by President Joe Biden.